-6:34pm PT by Lesley Goldberg, Michael O'Connell
+6:34pm PT by Lesley Goldberg, Mikey O'Connell

 'Empire' Team Debates Bringing Jussie Smollett Back as Others Question Salary Motive